Why is it such a big deal to grab some grub late at night?

 - Nuts.
 Natures protein contains magnesium, which has a calming effect on the brain and promotes better sleep.

-Our favorite bedtime snacks
+Our favorite midnight snacks

 - String cheese.
 No recipe required!
 One serving delivers a delicious and balanced serving of protein and fat, the perfect combo to leave you satisfied for a good night’s sleep.